qzhang503/proteoQ/README.md

 Pep2Prn()
 ```

-It loads the `Peptide.txt` and summarize the peptide data to interim
+It loads the Peptide.txt and summarize the peptide data to interim
-protein results in `Protein.txt`, using various descriptive statistics
+protein results in Protein.txt, using various descriptive statistics
 (see also Section 4).
 For intensity and log2FC data, the summarization
 method is specified by argument `method_pep_prn`, with `median` being
 the default.

 The utitily also accept varargs of `filter_` for data row filtration
-against the column keys in `Peptide.txt`.
+against the column keys in Peptide.txt.

 #### 1.4.2 standPrn